KDE/ktexteditor/README.md

     find_package(KF5TextEditor NO_MODULE)

-(or similar) in your CMakeLists.txt file, and you need to link any target that uses KTextEditor against KF5::TextEditor.
+(or similar) in your CMakeLists.txt file, and you need to link to KF5::TextEditor.

 After that, you can use KTextEditor::Editor to create an editor instance, and use that to manage KTextEditor::Document instances.